 Hair loss can be difficult to stop once it starts, but that doesn’t mean you should hit pause.
-Scalp micropigmentation (SMP) and follicular unit extraction (FUE) treatments can be combined for a very natural look at a reasonable cost compared to a full hair replacement.
+Scalp micropigmentation (SMP) and follicular unit extraction (FUE) treatments can be combined for a very natural look at a reasonable cost compared to a transplant only procedure.

-SMP and FUE combined treatments are now trending for men who want the most natural hair after hair restoration transplants.
+SMP and FUE combined treatments are trending for men who want the most natural hair restoration.

 Hair restoration methods like hair transplants offer to give you a full head of hair, but so many grafts can be very expensive, which is why scalp micropigmentation is used to add density.
-The combination of SMP and FUE procedures makes it easier to get your thickness back without a longer hair transplant procedure.
+The combination of SMP and FUE procedures makes it easier to get your thickness back without a full hair replacement.

 SMP and FUE treatments combine the power of pigmentation (or tattooed follicles) with follicular unit extraction (FUE) transplant for additional thickness and appearance of natural hair growth.
 This latest treatment was developed by doctors who wanted to add even more detail after an FUE transplant.